 How much does life insurance cost on average?

-The national average for life insurance ranges from $20 to $80.
+The national average for life insurance costs ranges from $20 to $80.
 However, actual costs vary significantly by city — South Bend is the most affordable at $28, while San Francisco is the most expensive at $102.
 That's a spread of $74 between the cheapest and most expensive cities.

 Where is life insurance cheapest in the US?